lsst-dm/dmtn-026/index.rst

 Activate the Test
 -----------------

-All of the tests that have yet to be wrapped are commented out using the tag ``#pybind11#``.
-The script "activate_test.py" can be used to remove the comments so that the test runs properly.
+All of the tests that have yet to be wrapped are commented out in a file called ``tests/test.txt`` (currently only in ``afw``).
+To start wrapping the code for a test uncomment it, run it and see what breaks.
-For tests with multiple test classes and methods it may be useful to add the decorator ``@unittest.skip("temporary skip while wrapping")`` to functions in a test that have not been wrapped yet.
+For tests with multiple test classes and methods it may be useful to add the decorator ``@unittest.skip("pybind11 temporary skip while wrapping")`` to functions in a test that have not been wrapped yet.

 Tutorial
 ========